CrystalFerrai/ValheimMods/Sated/package/README.md

 ﻿Health and stamina from food follows the curve ``y = 1 - x^8`` (exponent configurable) instead of dropping off linearly.
 This means that 50% of the way through the food, you are still getting nearly 100% of the benefit and 75% of the way through you are still getting about 90% of the benefit.
 Values drop sharply as you near the end.
 This does not increase the overall duration of food, only makes more of the duration useful.

-Additional timer bars have been added below food icons on the HUD to show time remaining on each food item individually.
-This can be disabled in the config.

 Run the game once with the mod enabled to generate the config.
 See config for details on what each option does.

 Tip: To visualize the food curve and see how different exponents look, enter the above formula into a graphing calculator such as [this one](https://www.desmos.com/calculator) and change the ``8`` to whatever number you want to see.